 - Go to Captions > Auto Captions and check remaining quota (if available).

-- Options if limit reached: wait for monthly reset, switch to manual captions, or upgrade to CapCut Pro for unlimited captions.
+- Options if limit reached: wait for the monthly reset, switch to manual captions, or upgrade to CapCut Pro for unlimited captions.

 Fix 7: Convert Your Video Format (5–10 Minutes)